hyperledger/indy-hipe/text/connection-protocol/README.md

 }
 ```

-[The entirety of this message is anon-encrypted using Bob's endpoint verification key and sent to the endpoint
-URI.](#unresolved-questions) The inner content of the message can also now be encrypted using Bob's verification key for
-the Alice to Bob relationship.

 #### Attributes

-* The `to` attribute is required and is the DID sent in the connection request message from the other connecting party.
 * The `type` attribute is a required string value (following the structure outlined by a future HIPE on message
   types) and denotes that the received message is a connection response.
 * `content` is anon-encrypted using the receiver's verification key sent in the connection request message.
 It includes: